We approach fluid dynamics simulation differently depending upon our client need. AC Principle Dan Faulkner shares a new option for CFD.

 The SPICE model had three subcircuits:

-> The first one modeled the motor in the electrical domain, capturing voltage, current, resistance, and the electromagnetic effects.
+- The first one modeled the motor in the electrical domain, capturing voltage, current, resistance, and electromagnetic effects.

-The three subcircuits were coupled to each other bi-directionally, so the outputs of each one affected the behavior of all the others.
+The three subcircuits were coupled bi-directionally, so the outputs of each one affected the behavior of all the others.

 It turned out that the LTspice software was powerful enough to meet our needs without being overwhelming.